Mahoney/mahoney.github.com/_posts/2010-11-22-logging-dos-and-donts.md

 }
 </pre>

-<h2>DON'T Log Exceptions Before You Handle Them / DO Log Exceptions When You Handle Them</h2>This might be controversial, but I am strongly of the opinion that you should never have code like this: <pre class="brush:java">
+## DON'T Log Exceptions Before You Handle Them / DO Log Exceptions When You Handle Them
+This might be controversial, but I am strongly of the opinion that you should never have code like this: <pre class="brush:java">

 public static void rootMethod() {
     try {